 The Troyan Monastery (Troyanski Manastir) is cited as Bulgaria’s third largest monastery.
-Thought to have been established in the 16th, perhaps the early 17th century, there is some evidence to suggest that the history of the Troyan Monastery stretches back further, perhaps to the 13th or 14th centuries.
+Thought to have been established in the 16th – perhaps the early 17th century – there is evidence to suggest that the history of the Troyan Monastery stretches back further to the 13th or 14th centuries.

-The main attraction at the Troyan Monastery today is its church, built in 1835 and decorated with works by one of the nation’s most famous artists of his time, Zahariy Zograph.
+The main attraction at the Troyan Monastery today is its church.
+Built in 1835, the church is decorated with works by one of the nation’s most famous artists of his time, Zahariy Zograph.
 There is also a museum showing the hiding place of Vassil Levski, a Bulgarian revolutionary who played an important role in the national liberation struggles in the 1870s.

 Troyan Monastery history

 The first signs of religious life on the site of Troyan Monastery date back to the end of the 14th century when the town of Troyan was founded.
 According to the monastery chronicles, its founder was an unnamed hermit who built himself a church there at the second Bulgarian state.

 Leading up to 1830, the monks at Troyan Monastery often suffered attacks and raids but in that year, a delegation from Constantinople awarded the Troyan monks their support.
 The monastery was soon after built in the impressive Bulgarian Renaissance style, made of porous limestone.
 While several builders constructed the monastery, it was remarkably consistent in design, with long open verandas and columns and parapets around a large courtyard.

 The church and monastery were also richly decorated with frescoes between 1847 and 1849 by the famous Bulgarian artist, Zahari Zograf.
 Zahari also included a painting of a lion and elephant, representing the strength and patience of Bulgaria during Ottoman rule.
 His brother, Dimitar, was responsible for the icons in the church.